Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-00.md

 But its 2024 now, I think things have changed.

-I'm putting my money where my mouth is and making a series teaching Rust as quickly and painlessly as possible.
+I'm putting my time where my mouth is and making a series teaching Rust as quickly and, I hope, painlessly as possible.

+This series has a free accompanying book, check the description below.

 I'm Daniel, welcome to IRISS.